alexpota/redlock-universal/TESTING.md

 # Testing Guide

-This document explains how to run tests for RedLock Universal, including integration tests with real Redis instances using Docker.
+This document explains how to run tests for redlock-universal, including integration tests with real Redis instances using Docker.

 ## Quick Start